 Recent graduates who start with their first job tend to be rather quick to accept a job offer, even though they often don’t know what to expect.
 Also, more experienced professionals who have switched jobs during the Covid-19 pandemic sometimes regret their choice.
 But how do you deal with this?
 And how do you avoid another disappointment in your next job?
-Amber Vanhooren, senior consultant at staffing specialist Walters People, shares her best tips.
+Staffing specialist Walters People shares a few top tips.

 Think before you act

 Do you have regret about the job you’re in?
 It is important to think carefully about the direction you want to go and to create a career plan.
 Once you know in advance what you are looking for and how this can contribute to your career development plan, it will be easier for you to say no to potential job offers.
 After all, you don't want to feel unhappy in your new job and go to the office reluctantly.

 Suppose you do feel like you have made the wrong choice.
 It’s important to stay calm.
 It’s exceedingly rare to find your dream job right away.
 When you, as a graduate or junior professional, accept a job that doesn't really suit you, there is no problem.
 See it as an opportunity to gain experience.
 Even if you don’t like it, you can learn new things.